 While the Westside Current tries to scare you about $25 donations from housing advocates, they conveniently ignore the massive war chest funding Traci Park— the corporate landlord lobby.
 These aren’t just “business groups”; they are the primary architects of California’s housing affordability crisis, spending hundreds of millions to keep rents high and evictions easy.

-- California Apartment Association (CAA): This is the single largest anti-renter force in the state.
+- California Apartment Association (CAA): The largest anti-renter force in the state.
 In 2024 alone, they mobilized over $135 million to defeat Proposition 33, crushing the effort to expand rent control for working families.
 They are the same group that lobbies against “just cause” eviction protections, ensuring landlords can kick out long-term tenants to jack up the rent.

 - Apartment Association of Greater Los Angeles (AAGLA): The local arm of the landlord lobby, AAGLA aggressively fights every tenant protection in City Hall.
-They sued the city to stop the eviction moratorium during the pandemic and are currently lobbying to weaken the anti-harassment laws that protect renters from illegal lockouts and intimidation.
-As detailed by Public Counsel, AAGLA aggressively sued the City of Los Angeles to overturn ‘common-sense tenant protections’ that prevent arbitrary evictions, proving they are more interested in displacement than housing stability for renters and in turn the homelessness crisis.
+They sued the city to stop the pandemic-era eviction moratorium and are currently lobbying to weaken anti-harassment laws that protect renters from illegal lockouts and intimidation.
+As detailed by Public Counsel, AAGLA aggressively sued the City of Los Angeles to overturn ‘common-sense tenant protections’ that prevent arbitrary evictions, showing that they are more interested in displacement than in housing stability for everday people and in doing their part to mitigate the homelessness crisis.

-- BOMA (Building Owners and Managers Association): Representing massive commercial real estate interests, BOMA’s PAC is focused on protecting property values over people.
+- BOMA (Building Owners and Managers Association): Representing major commercial real estate interests, BOMA’s PAC focuses on protecting property values over people.
 They actively campaign to repeal the “Mansion Tax” (Measure ULA), which funds affordable housing and homeless prevention programs.

 - California Real Estate PAC (CREPAC): The political arm of the California Association of Realtors, this group funnels tens of millions into electing politicians who will block tenant rights.
 They are a primary reason why state laws like Costa-Hawkins (which bans rent control on single-family homes and newer apartments) remain on the books.
 They even had to admit their ‘role in racist housing’ practices, yet their PAC continues to fund candidates like Traci Park who block affordable housing and reinforce systemic racism today.

 - Lisa Korbatov — Trump bundler with direct access to the former President.
-She personally delivered letters to Donald Trump to stop the Purple Line subway.
+She personally leveraged her relationship to Donald Trump to stop the Purple Line subway.
 Her husband, Igor Korbatov, brokered the controversial deal where Trump acquired a Beverly Hills mansion for effectively $0 (via a clerical error) and sold it for $9.5 million.
 She’s a documented business partner of Elliott Broidy, a top convicted (and later pardoned) Trump fundraiser.

 - The Dror family — Brentwood landlord Brian Dror is a consistent donor to Donald Trump, Ted Cruz, and Ron DeSantis through vehicles like the Trump-aligned EMMER PAC.
 He also funds conservative firefighter PACs and is connected to the Simon Wiesenthal Center.